-- 1) Looked after Children (children in the care of a Local Authority) and children who were previously looked after but ceased to be so because they were adopted, subject to a child arrangements order or special guardianship order. - 2) Children without a Statement of Special Educational Needs whose school placement has been identified by a multi-agency professional team.
-Details of which agencies and professionals will need to be submitted with the application form along with a summary of needs which have been identified as being met by Huish Episcopi Academy. - 3) Children living in the designated Academy catchment area (please see Appendix 1 for a map of the Academy's catchment area), with a sibling on roll at the Academy at the time of application. - 4) Children living in the designated Academy catchment area. - 5) Children who attend one of the Academy's partner primary phase schools (members of the Huish Community Learning Partnership): - Charlton Mackrell C of E VC Primary School - King Ina C of E Academy
+- 1) Looked after Children (children in the care of a Local Authority) and children who were previously looked after but ceased to be so because they were adopted, subject to a child arrangements order or special quardianship order. - 2) Children without a Statement of Special Educational Needs whose school placement has been identified by a multi-agency professional team.
+Details of which agencies and professionals will need to be submitted with the application form along with a summary of needs which have been identified as being met by Huish Episcopi Academy. - 3) Children living in the designated Academy catchment area (please see Appendix 1 for a map of the Academy's catchment area), with a sibling on roll at the Academy at the time of application. - 4) Children living in the designated Academy catchment area. - 5) Children who attend one of the Academy's partner primary phase schools (members of the Huish Community Learning Partnership):

+- Charlton Mackrell C of E VC Primary School

+- King Ina C of E Academy

 - Long Sutton C of E VA Primary School

 - High Ham C of E VC Primary School

-- The Federation of Middlezoy and Othery Village Schools
+- Othery Village Primary School

+- Middlezoy Primary School

 - Huish Episcopi Primary School

 - Curry Rivel C of E VC Primary School

 - Curry Mallet C of E VC Primary School

 - Hambridge Community Primary School

 - Kingsbury Episcopi Primary School

 - 6) Children living outside the designated Academy catchment area, with a sibling on roll at the Academy at the time of application.

 - 7) Children of staff who have been either;

 - a) employed at the Academy for at least 2 years before the date of application

 - b) recruited to fill a vacant post for which there is a demonstrable skill shortage

-- 8) Children who are eligible for the Pupil Premium as of the application closing date.
-Applicants will need to complete the Supplementary Information Form (SIF) in order to demonstrate their eligibility for the Pupil Premium.
-The SIF will need to be completed with evidence attached and submitted with the application form

-- 9) Children who are eligible for the Service Premium as of the application closing date.
-Applicants will need to complete the Supplementary Information Form (SIF) in order to demonstrate their eligibility for the Service Premium.
-The SIF will need to be completed with evidence attached and submitted with the application form

-- 10) Children not satisfying a higher criterion.
+- 8) Children not satisfying a higher criterion.